thtskaran/sanskritayam/docs/docs.md

 aksharankhyata = "sanskritayam"

 krte varna antargatam aksharankhyata:
-    mudrit(varna)
+    printayam(varna)
 ```

 #### While Loops

-The `yavat` loop is used to repeatedly execute a block of code as long as a given condition is true.
+The `jabtak` loop is used to repeatedly execute a block of code as long as a given condition is true.

 Example:

 ```
 ganakah = 0

-yavat ganakah < 5:
+jabtak ganakah < 5:
-    mudrit(ganakah)
+    printayam(ganakah)
     ganakah = ganakah + 1
 ```